kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 	    return CFAutorelease(encryptionDictionary);
 	}

+Now that you've encrypted the data.
+You'll need to write code to decrypt it.

 ### Decrypting the Data

-Next, lets write the decrypt function.
-The CCCrypt function has exactly the same setup except we pass kCCDecrypt as the first parameter.
+To decrypt the data, you use the same `CCCrypt` function.
+It has exactly the same setup except you pass `kCCDecrypt` as the first parameter:

 	CFDataRef DecryptAES128File(CFDictionaryRef cipherText)
 	{